TypeScript / Node.js

 })

-// Mark side-effects with compensation
+// Side-effect with compensation (rollback on failure)

 const sendInvoice = guard(

-async (id: string, amount: number) => {
+async function sendInvoice(id: string, amount: number) {

 return await stripe.createInvoice(id, amount)